Products

 render() Returns the HTML template of your component, defining its structure and content.

-connectedCallback() This is a lifecycle hook triggered when your web component is added to the DOM.
-In LemonadeJS, it carries out rendering logic and appends the render() method's template to the DOM, making the component interactive.
+connectedCallback() A lifecycle hook triggered when the web component is added to the DOM.
+In LemonadeJS, it executes rendering logic, appending the render() method's template to the DOM.

-Note: It's crucial to check for self.el within connectedCallback to ensure the component renders only once.
-If the component is removed and re-inserted into the DOM, this method may be invoked multiple times.
+Note: To prevent unnecessary re-rendering, check for the existence of self.el within connectedCallback.
+This ensures the component renders only once, even if it is removed and re-inserted into the DOM, as connectedCallback may be called multiple times.

-Here's a basic "Hello World" example to illustrate the use of these methods in a LemonadeJS component:
+Here’s a simple "Hello World" example demonstrating how to use the render() and connectedCallback() methods to create a LemonadeJS-powered custom web component:

 <div id="root">